dockergiant/rolldev/docs/environments/customizing.md

   * `NODE_VERSION`
   * `COMPOSER_VERSION`

-Start of some environments could be skipped by using variables in `.env` file:
+Start of some environments could be skipped by using variables in `.env.roll` file:

   * `ROLL_DB=0`
   * `ROLL_REDIS=0`